Inside the investigation targeting Narre Warren homeowners from war-torn South Sudan

 Since then, they have allegedly lived in commission housing, received hundreds of thousands of dollars from Centrelink and reported no income to the Australian Taxation Office.

-The AFP's affidavit claims records show Ngouth, his mother and his sister received a combined total of more than $460,000 from Centrelink.
+The AFP's affidavit claims records show Ngouth, his mother and his sister received a combined total of more than A$460,000 from Centrelink.

 The AFP alleges Ngouth purchased the Narre Warren property after setting up a fake business in 2014 ostensibly to import luxury cars to Australia.
 Ngouth had an 80 per cent shareholding but the company did not make any money or conduct any actual business.

 The car import business was named Sportscars Pty Ltd. Ngouth set up two accounts for the business with the National Australia Bank and the AFP claims money started rolling in.
-Sums of $621,838, $470,756, $312,838, $82,897 and $58,978 were wired into the NAB accounts from Uganda and Kenya, through banks in Dubai.
+Sums of A$621,838, A$470,756, A$312,838, A$82,897 and A$58,978 were wired into the NAB accounts from Uganda and Kenya, through banks in Dubai.

-On June 5, a sum of $155,171.77 was wired from the Sportscars account to a Trust account for real estate agents Harcourts Berwick.
+On June 5, a sum of A$155,171.77 was wired from the Sportscars account to a Trust account for real estate agents Harcourts Berwick.

-On August 21, 2014, Ngouth allegedly transferred $1,405,195.66 from Sportscars' Business Cash Maximiser account into a second account and withdrew a sum of $1,360,661 to make a cheque payment towards settlement of the property.
+On August 21, 2014, Ngouth allegedly transferred A$1,405,195.66 from Sportscars' Business Cash Maximiser account into a second account and withdrew a sum of A$1,360,661 to make a cheque payment towards settlement of the property.

 The AFP claims the property was paid for by the 22-year-old despite him having no credible source of income.